Survival log

 Use it in game

-5. Push day milestones only when the raft is stable.
+6. Push day milestones only when food, fuel, storage, and return timing are stable.

 FAQ